mpcarl-ibm/crs-docs/pages/crs/crs-control-credentials.md

 #### Using the control portal to view credentials and endpoints
 1. Credentials and available endpoints can be viewed, by clicking the  **View Credentials** link on the top right of the details page.
 2. Click the credentials header to expand and show the credentials.
 3. An account can have a maximum of two credentials at once.
-This allows for credentials to rotated in applications without interruption.
+This allows for credentials to be rotated in applications without interruption.
 A new credential can be created, by clicking the **Add credential** button just below the Credentials header.
 4. A credential can also be deleted, by clicking the **-** button to the right of the credential.
 A confirmation dialog will pop-up for confirmation before the credential is deleted.
 5. The page also shows the various authentication endpoints that can be used to access the account.